example42/puppetguide-slides/_slides/Introduction_to_Puppet/Configuration_Management.md

 A complete [DevOps tools chain](https://xebialabs.com/the-ultimate-devops-tool-chest/) contains software of these categories:

-- Source Code Management (<- We use them when writing Puppet code)
+- Source Code Management (We use them when writing Puppet code)
-- Repository and software Management  (<- Puppet can configure them)
+- Repository and software Management  (Puppet can configure them)
-- Software build (<- Puppet can configure them)
+- Software build (Puppet can configure them)
-- Configuration Management (**<- Puppet is here**)
+- Configuration Management (**Puppet is here**)
-- Testing  (<- We can test our Puppet code)
+- Testing  (We can test our Puppet code)
-- Monitoring and data analysis  (<- Puppet can configure them)
+- Monitoring and data analysis  (Puppet can configure them)
-- Systems and Applications Deployment (<- Puppet can be also here)
+- Systems and Applications Deployment (Puppet can be also here)
-- Continuous integration  (<- We can manage Puppet code deployments in a CI pipeline)
+- Continuous integration  (We can manage Puppet code deployments in a CI pipeline)
-- Cloud (<- Puppet code can manage cloud resources)
+- Cloud (Puppet code can manage cloud resources)
-- Project management and Issue tracking  (<- We can use them to manage our Puppet projects)
+- Project management and Issue tracking  (We can use them to manage our Puppet projects)
-- Messaging and Collaboration (<- We can use them to collaborate on Puppet works)
+- Messaging and Collaboration (We can use them to collaborate on Puppet works)
-- Containerization and Virtualization (<- Puppet can configure them)
+- Containerization and Virtualization (Puppet can configure them)
-- Databases (<- Puppet can configure them)
+- Databases (Puppet can configure them)
-- Application servers (<- Puppet can configure them)
+- Application servers (Puppet can configure them)

 # Configuration Management principles